Everything You Need to Know About AMP For Email

 Tracking the Performance of AMP Emails

-AMP provides product managers with a new opportunity to measure and track user engagement too.
+AMP also provides product managers with a new opportunity to measure and track user engagement too.
 Want to reduce the friction it takes to invite other users to your app?
 Include an AMP invite form in your product emails and start measuring and testing how successful it is!

 Related: 7 AMP for Email Myths, Debunked